Natural religion: History

 The basic tenets of natural religion were outlined by Aristotle, in whose hylomorphism all things are made of matter and form.
 The form of each living thing is the soul, which guides and directs its development.
 Many natural religions consider God to be the "soul of the universe".

 Early monotheism had many naturalistic elements.
 Heaven and hell were thought of as physical places above and below the earth and "salvation" was expected to bring resurrection of the body.

 In the fourth century, Christians were concerned that Jesus had not returned and wondered what happened to those who died before the Second Coming of Christ.
 Christians, led by Augustine of Hippo and under the influence of both gnosticism and neoplatonism, developed a new belief in the soul as capable of a separate existence abstract from the material world.
 The human souls, unlike those of animals, would survive death and, depending on God's judgment, be transferred to the non-material realms of heaven or hell and the new realm of limbo for unbaptized persons and purgatory for those who do not deserve hell but are not purified for heaven.

 Another distinction from monotheism is found in the Christian belief in miracles, in which God intervenes in history from outside nature.
 Ancient Roman philosophers and others since objected to this Christian doctrine as God violating his own natural laws.
 Christians had to separate God more completely from the natural universe in order to show how this could be possible.
-There were similar neoplatonist tendencies in Judaism and Islam, which also saw God as acting in history.
+There were similar neo-platonist tendencies in Judaism and Islam, which also saw God as acting in history.

 Natural religions, on the contrary, consider the supernatural as part of the natural universe.

+The philosophy David Hume referred to mathematics, natural philosophy and natural religion as all dependent on a scientific understanding of man, and all liable to be improved in the light of an improved understanding of human nature.

 Modern views

-One of the first attempts to develop a science of religion was The Varieties of Religious Experience by the American philosopher William James.
+One of the first attempts to develop a science of religion was The Varieties of Religious Experience, by the American philosopher William James.
 James saw the basic experience which unified all religions as a sometimes life-changing personal event in which one perceives the connectedness of all things as one unified whole.

-James defined the basics of all religion, including natural religion, when he wrote: "Were one to characterize the life of religion in the broadest and most general terms possible, one might say that it exists of the belief that there is an unseen order, and that our supreme good lies in harmoniously adjusting ourselves hereto."